GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Cpp.md

 */
 ```

-File that is opened can now be read and written by the program.

 ## Reading Files
-While there are several methods on reading the file, the best example is using `std::getline()` function.
-Execution of once will only extract a single text line, thus to extract every line requires loop statement.
+While there are several methods for reading the file, the best example is using the `std::getline()` function.
+Executing once will only extract a single text line, so getting every line of content requires a loop statement.

-The `std::ifstream` object is used since reading means text data input to the program.
+Aternatively, the extraction operator `>>` can get the text separated by the blank space and new line.
+Use the `std::ifstream` class for reading the external file.

 ```cpp
 #include <fstream>